-Trilogy Equity Partners is a closely-held investment firm based in Bellevue, Washington.
+Trilogy Equity Partners is a closely held investment firm based in Bellevue, Washington.
 Their roots include the formation and leadership of some of the largest mobile operators in the United States as well as other global technology and wireless companies.
-We apply a team-oriented approach, deep operational expertise and a flexible capital structure to help entrepreneurs build great companies.
+Trilogy applies a team-oriented approach, deep operational expertise and a flexible capital structure to help entrepreneurs build great companies.

 His first search resulted in the acquisition of Uniform Printing, a $43 million company specializing in printing of specialty insurance documents, where he served as the CEO and the chairman for ten years.
 Southern currently serves on many boards of search fund operating companies.
 He holds an MBA from the Harvard Business School.

 Craig Burr is a founder of Burr, Egan, Deleage & Co., a private investment firm.
 He was a partner at TA Associates.
 He has been a member of the board of directors of the New England Venture Capital Association.
-He serves on the directorial board for several private companies.
+He serves on the board of directors for several private companies.

 Most of his career is based around venture capital activities.
 He has backed many leading companies in a variety of different industries.
 Burr received his B.A. cum Laude, from Harvard College and his MBA from Harvard Business School.

-He worked at Cambridge Associates, where he was a hedge fund analyst and has also assisted universities, foundations, and high net worth families with asset allocation, investment manager selection, and market research.
+Previously he worked at Cambridge Associates, where he was a hedge fund analyst and also assisted universities, foundations, and high net worth families with asset allocation, investment management selection, and market research.

 Tom Cassutt is the Managing Partner of TD Investment Company, which has made investments in more than eighty private companies.
 He is also the CFO of American Security Products, a leading manufacturer of high-security safes.
 He currently sits on the board of American Security Products, Columbia Sanitary Products, Scottish American Insurance Services, and Positive Coaching Alliance.

-He served as the Controller of Bristol Corporation, from 1978-1984. the parent company for ten other manufacturing companies.
-Later, he was the co-resident of Nelson Nameplate Company from 1984 to 2011, a manufacturer of membrane switches and product identification based in Los Angeles, California.
+He served as the Controller of Bristol Corporation, from 1978-1984.
+Later, he was the co-president of Nelson Nameplate Company from 1984 to 2011, a manufacturer of membrane switches and product identification based in Los Angeles, California.

-He received his Bachelor's degree in Physics from the University of California, Irvine where he was a Phi Beta Kappa graduate.
+Tom received his bachelor’s degree in Physics from the University of California, Irvine where he was a Phi Beta Kappa graduate.
 He also has an MBA from Stanford University’s Graduate School of Business.
-At Stanford, he was an Arjay Miller Scholar and the recipient of the Alexander A. Robichek Award for Outstanding Achievement in Finance.
+At Stanford, he was an Arjay Miller scholar and the recipient of the Alexander A. Robichek award for outstanding achievement in finance.

 Dave Lazier is Managing Partner of TD Investment Company.
-TD makes private equity investments, in search funds and also serves as President of American Security Products.
-It's a leading manufacturer of high-security safes.
+TD makes private equity investments in search funds and serves as President of American Security Products, a leading manufacturer of high-security safes.

-Bob received a Bachelor's Degree from Middlebury College and an MBA with high distinction from the Harvard Business School.
+Bob received a BA from Middlebury College and an MBA with high distinction from the Harvard Business School.